-Multi signs should be provided at the main access points to each site.
-The positioning of these multi signs will be determined by a risk assessment process.
+Multi signs will be provided at main access points to sites, as determined through risk assessments.
 It is important that this signage relates exclusively to safety and that it is kept simple and does not include any other information.

 This information will include the details of the known water based hazards within the site and will also display warning signs in accordance with the requirements of the Health and Safety (Signs and Signals Regulations 1996).